-CAP Grants provide Colorado public schools the exclusive opportunity to apply for funding that supplements and supports arts instruction for students during the school day.
+CAP Grants provide Colorado public schools the exclusive opportunity to apply for funding between $2,000 and $5,000 that supplements and supports arts instruction for students during the school day.
 The CAP Grants will support innovative projects that demonstrate strong collaboration among community arts partners and teachers in order to provide arts instruction to students.

-Click HERE to see the final reports from CAP Grants awarded in 2016-2017.
+Click HERE to see the final reports from previously awarded CAP Grant projects.

 About Colorado Creative Industries